jfoucher/jfoucher.com/_posts/2009-06-04-auto-tag-wordpress-plugin.markdown

 layout: post
 title: Auto Tag Wordpress plugin
 tags: []
+excerpt: A Wordpress plugin to tag your posts automatically
 date: Thu Jun 04 22:45:48 +0200 2009
 ---
 I just wrote a simple plugin to auto tag new posts.
 It sends the content to tagthe.net and yahoo and gets back related tags.
 I must say these